 Veggies are filled with everything good your body needs like magnesium, potassium, folate and antioxidants.
 All of these are very important for our bodies to function on a regular basis.
 While some meat may have the types of nutrients our bodies need, it is also full of cholesterol and saturated animal fat.

 The Academy of Nutrition and Dietetics has shown us that vegans are less likely to become ill or have certain cancers and diabetes.
 It sure sounds like a path to living a happier and healthier life.
+You can check out some different ideas and recipes if you are wondering what to eat.

 #3 A Little Goes A Long Way